svenski/duckgoose/README.md

 # duckgoose
 Utils for the online [fast.ai](www.fast.ai) course

-## Installation

-```python
-pip install duckgoose
-```

-## Prerequisites

-* `chromedriver` is required.
-On ubuntu/debian: `sudo apt-get chromium-chromedriver`

-## `fetchImagesAndPrepForClassification`

 Utility for Lesson 1 experimentation with external classes.
 The script:
 * Downloads images from google images download for specific classes
 * Sanity check that images can be opened and have three channels
 * Organises the images into separate folders (train/valid/test + classes) as expected by the fast.ai library

-### Quick example
+## Prerequisites

+* `chromedriver` is required.
+On ubuntu/debian: `sudo apt-get chromium-chromedriver`

+## Installation

+```python
+pip install duckgoose
+```

+## Usage

 ```python
 from duckgoose import fetchImagesAndPrepForClassification